bchu/bchu.github.io/source/_posts/2013-07-11-grunt-by-example-a-tutorial-for-javascripts-task-runner.markdown

 * `grunt contrib-coffee` for compiling CoffeeScript.
 * `grunt-contrib-sass` for compiling SASS.
 * `grunt-concurrent` for running tasks concurrently (instead of sequentially) - useful if you want to run multiple watch tasks concurrently.
-  * If you have a series of tasks, the `watch` task must be run last, since `watch` is a task that never ends until you terminate it.
-Thus any tasks that you specify to run after it won't run.
+  * If you have a series of tasks, the `watch` task must be run last. `watch` is a task that never ends until you terminate it.
+Thus, Grunt won't ever reach tasks that come after `watch`.
-* `grunt-nodemon` for running nodemon with your node app.
+* `grunt-nodemon` for running [nodemon](https://github.com/remy/nodemon) with your node app.
 This runs your node app and reloads it when files change.
 * `grunt-simplemocha` for running mocha tests.
 * `grunt-open` for opening files and URLs.

 Some tips:

-1. If it starts getting too unwieldy, you can break up your Gruntfile by using `grunt.file.readJSON()`.
+1. If your Gruntfile starts getting too unwieldy, you can break it up by using `grunt.file.readJSON()`.
 2. Tired of copying and pasting `loadNpmTasks`?
 Try this:
     * `npm install --save-dev matchdep`
-    * use `require('matchdep').filterDev('grunt-*').forEach(grunt.loadNpmTasks);` where you would otherwise list out all your `grunt.loadNpmTask` calls.
+    * use `require('matchdep').filterDev('grunt-*').forEach(grunt.loadNpmTasks);` where you would otherwise list out all your multiple `grunt.loadNpmTask` calls.

 For more advanced concepts, [read the Grunt docs!](http://gruntjs.com/getting-started) They're pretty good.